 Dussehra or Vijayadashami is celebrated after the conclusion of the nine-day-long festival of Navratri.
-In 2023, Dussehra will be observed on 24th October (Tuesday) in India.
-This day also marks the beginning of preparations for Diwali in 2023 which will be celebrated after 20 days of Dussehra.
+In 2024, Dussehra will be observed on 12th October (Saturday) in India.
+This day also marks the beginning of preparations for Diwali in 2024 which will be celebrated after 20 days of Dussehra.

 Known as one of the most prominent festivals of the Hindu community, Dussehra marks the victory of Lord Rama over the demonic ruler, Ravana who kidnapped Rama’s wife, Sita.
-Dussehra is a Sanskrit word that translates to ‘ten (dasha) defeat (hara)’ in English as it is known that the King Ravana had 10 heads.
+Dussehra is a Sanskrit word that translates to ‘ten (dasha) defeat (hara)’ in English as it is known that King Ravana had 10 heads.
 According to the Hindu calendar, this day falls on the 10th day of the month of Ashvina which overlaps with September-October in the Gregorian calendar.
-In this article learn all about the Dussehra 2023 date, muhurat, history, significance, how to celebrate, traditions, cultures, prayers, other related festivals and places to observe.
+In this article learn all about the Dussehra 2024 date, muhurat, history, significance, how to celebrate, traditions, cultures, prayers, other related festivals and places to observe.

-Dussehra/Vijaydashami 2023- Muhurat, Tithi, and Puja Timings
+Dussehra/Vijaydashami 2024- Muhurat, Tithi, and Puja Timings

-Dussehra or Vijaydashami 2023 will be celebrated on 24th October, Tuesday in India.
+Dussehra or Vijaydashami 2024 will be celebrated on 12th October, Saturday in India.

-Events | Date and Day | Time Start | Time End |
+Events Date and Day Time Start Time End

 Dussehra or Vijaydashami – History and Significance

-Dussehra 2023 | History and Significance
+Dussehra 2022 | History and Significance

 According to legends, Ravana abducted the wife of Lord Rama which led to a deadly war between them.
 Demonic King Ravana was given the boon of being indestructible by Lord Brahma.
 After several events, Rama managed to kill Ravana by shooting an arrow through his belly button.
 Therefore, the 10th day of Ashvina month of the Hindu calendar is celebrated as Dussehra, every year.